mivp/VizNotes/3DVis-VR-Workshop.md

 As an extension of 3D visualisation, it can further increase the impact and absorption of information into memory.  ("People recall information better through virtual reality" https://www.sciencedaily.com/releases/2018/06/180613162613.htm)
 VR environments can also be used to research how people react to simulated environments or situations (see: Psychology Researchers at King's College https://www.kcl.ac.uk/ioppn/depts/psychology/research/researchgroupings/vrrg/projects-at-the-virtual-reality-research-group.aspx).

-Creating really compelling VR experiences requires more work than just getting your data up on the screens, the interactions must be designed to work in the VR environment,.
+Creating really compelling VR experiences requires more work than just getting your data up on the screens, though.
+Interaction with the data must be designed to work in the VR environment.

 ### Equipment Overview
 - Room scale facilities : CAVE2 and other CAVE like systems - these provide an immersive VR experience in a room like environment, but are expensive to build and run and usually only available at research facilities.